paulhanna1933/mapperz/README.md

 ### User Story:
 #### As a someone who wants to have a fresh start of her/his day:

-+ be able to find out time for a sunrise for selected date
++ be able to find out time for a sunrise for a selected city/date

 #### As a someone who wants to spend *special* time watching a sunset:
-+ be able to find out time for a sunset for a selected date.
++ be able to find out time for a sunset for a selected city/date.

 ### Specs: